404NotFoundIndonesia/math-rizz/README.md

 npm run dev
 ```
 Open `http://localhost:8000` in your browser to access Math Rizz.
 When you want to access Math Rizz in a web browser, make sure you **do not close or stop both of those processes**.

+Now, you're all set to explore Math Rizz and enhance your mathematics learning experience!
+Happy learning! 📚✨